 Overall assessment.
 The best known attacks of Rainbow have significantly affected the security of the scheme.
-In fact, in light of the new attacks, it is not clear that secure instantiations of Rainbow will offer any performance advantage in comparison to UOV.
+In fact, in light of the new attacks, it is not clear that secure instantiations of Rainbow can offer any performance advantage in comparison to the less structured UOV scheme without significant re-engineering.
 Therefore, NIST decided not to advance Rainbow.